posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 >     }

 This is a convention.
 Which is OK.
-But still, it is up to the programmer to be aware of it and to follow it.
+But it is left to the programmer to be aware of it and to follow it.
-This is very not Go-ish, very not similar to `go fmt` for example.
+This is very uncharacteristic for Go, very different than `go fmt` for example.

 > Do not pass a nil Context, even if a function permits it.